 1832: Hart Lyon, Moses Cohen D’Azevedo, Meyer Abrahams, Abraham Finzi, Levi Eleazer and Joseph Hart were among those who attended “a meeting of the Vestry” today.

 1833: Oberlin College is founded by John Shepherd and Philo P. Stewart.
 Today Oberlin has about 800 Jewish students out of a student body of 3,000.
 It offers ten courses in Jewish Studies as well as both a Major and a Minor in Jewish Studies.

-1839: Birthdate of Elias Solomon, an Australian politician.
-Born in London, England, he migrated to Australia as a child.
+1839: Birthdate of London born Australian politician Elias Solomon, an Australian who migrated to Australia as a child.
 He had no formal education, but in 1868 became a clerk and auctioneer in Fremantle in Western Australia.
 In 1877 he was elected to the Fremantle City Council.
 In 1892, he was elected to the Western Australian Legislative Assembly as the member for South Fremantle, where he remained until 1901.
 In that year, he transferred to federal politics, winning the Australian House of Representatives seat of Fremantle for the Free Trade Party.
 He was defeated by Labor's William Carpenter in 1903.
 Solomon died in 1909.

 1850: In Silesia, “railway entrepreneur and coal mine owner Rudolf Pringsheim and his wife Paula, née Deutschmann” gave birth to “German mathematician and patron of the arts” Alfred Pringsheim.